 Budget and Treasury officials will assess application in terms of prescribed requirements.
-If in compliance with Prescription Act, approval may be granted to write-off prescribed portion of the debt in terms of the delegations in paragraphs 9.1.1 to 10.1.5 above.
+If in compliance with Prescription Act, approval may be granted to write-off prescribed portion of the debt in terms of the delegations in paragraphs 9.1 to 10.1 above.

-Reconciliation of the Provision of Doubtful Debtors Account must be prepared annually by the Chief Financial Officer and retained for audit purposes.

-9. IMPLEMENTATION AND REVIEW OF THIS POLICY

-11.1 This revised policy shall be implemented once approved by Council for the 2019/20 financial year.
+- 11. Calculation of the Provision for Doubtful Debt must be prepared annually by the Chief Financial Officer and retained for audit purposes.
+The calculation must be performed as per the Provision for bad debt guide of the Council. - 12.
+IMPLEMENTATION AND REVIEW OF THIS POLICY - 12.1 This revised policy shall be implemented once approved by Council for the 2022/2023 financial year.
 All future submissions for the writing off of debt must be considered in accordance with this policy.